Back to All Events

 If you had to live with a single work of art in your collection forever, which would it be?
 If you could acquire a work of art at this moment, regardless of budget or availability, what would you choose?
 If you had a second chance to purchase a work of art, which was the one that got away?

-Join Country Life contributor Patrick Monahan and a group of distinguised panelists to answer this and other pressing art collecting questions!
+Join Country Life contributor Patrick Monahan and a group of distinguised panelists to answer this and other pressing art collecting questions and to support the Society of Antiquaries of London’s appeal to secure 999 years at Burlington House!

 Patrick Monahan, a native New Yorker who writes for Country Life and Vanity Fair, is consulted by collectors and museums on both sides of the Atlantic and who helped arrange the loan of Lord Leighton's 'Flaming June' from the Museo de Arte de Ponce in Puerto Rico to the RA last year.